nlesc-nano/Tutorials/docs/2_fitting.rst

                                         timecon: 10000

 This section containts the actual parameters that will figure in the CP2K input file: for further inquiries on the keywords, we invite you to refer to the relative `documentation <https://manual.cp2k.org/cp2k-7_1-branch/CP2K_INPUT.html>`_.
-These parameters can be tailored according to need: for example, in our case, we tailored the value of ``gmax`` on the dimension of our cubic cell (whose periodic parameters are thus provided as ``abc``) and we chose which properties - the trajectory, velocities and forces - to print over each MD run depending on the future calculations we aimed to perform.
+These parameters can be tailored according to need: for example, in our case, we tailored the MDs to improve the visualization of the grid by adjusting the value of ``gmax`` to the dimension of our cubic cell (whose periodic parameters are thus provided as ``abc``) and we chose which properties - the trajectory, velocities and forces - to print over each MD run depending on the future calculations we aimed to perform.
 Moreover, we performed NVT MD simulations on systems at room temperature and, in the absence of organic molecules, we opted for 2.5 fs integration timesteps.

 The monte_carlo block
 -------------